jadlr/documentation/dataformat/README.md

 - `private`: intended usage is only by the owner
 - `public`: exposes an api for other owners.

-Components that are under development, experimental, not supported, beeing replaces or to change without warning should be `private`.
+Components that are under development, experimental, not supported, being replaced or to change without warning should be `private`.

 ```
 context: